Field dynamics inference for local and causal interactions: Application

 The reconstruction algorithm is capable of reconstructing the signal in regions where we have observations thereof, while being relatively blind in unobserved regions.
 Consequently the posterior uncertainty is higher there.
 In addition, we notice that unlike the posterior mean, posterior samples consistently fill unobserved regions.
-Although in these regions the samples deviate strongly from the true signal, they obey the same statistical properties, which is important for posterior analysis.
-The results indicate that the statistical properties (and ultimately the dynamics encoding field) are correctly reconstructed.
+Although in these regions the samples deviate strongly from the true signal, the information on the statistical properties, inferred from the observed regions, propagates into the unobserved regions due to the assumed statistical homogeneity.
+Therefore the posterior samples are statistically consistent throughout the entire space-time interval, which is important for posterior analysis.
+Furthermore we notice that there also exists variance in the statistical properties of the posterior, as can be seen for example in the difference between small scale structures of the posterior mean and the sample displayed in figure \ref{fig:2dmocksignal}.
+This is due to the fact that also the reconstruction of the statistical properties (described via $f$) is imperfect due to the noisy data and thus subject to uncertainty.
+This posterior uncertainty about the small scale properties of $f$ results in a variation between different posterior samples of $f$, which ultimately propagates into the statistical properties of the corresponding sample of $s$.

-As a validation, in figures \ref{fig:2dmockprop} and \ref{fig:2dmockspec}, we compare the reconstructed propagator as well as the corresponding spectrum with the underlying ground truth.
+In figures \ref{fig:2dmockprop} and \ref{fig:2dmockspec} we study the posterior properties of the Green's function in more detail.
+In particular we compare the reconstructed Green's function as well as the corresponding spectrum with the underlying ground truth.
 The spectrum is comparable to the ground truth in regions with sufficient SNR while it levels out in regions where we have no information given via data.
 In addition, the reconstructed propagator also shows oscillations consistent with the true propagator.
 However we notice that modes that propagate ``downwards" are reconstructed well while the weaker ``upwards" propagating modes are not reconstructed due to the fact that they are below the noise level.
 In addition, we see that deviations in posterior samples of the propagator only occur within a ``cone" and remain zero outside.
 This is due to the fact that we also reconstruct the maximal propagation speed of the process, which is reconstructed to be $c \approx 0.45 \ (\pm 0.08)$ enclosing the correct value of $c = 0.4$.